 As a movie lover, there is nothing I appreciate more than connecting with the creatives responsible for developing and telling a great story.
 These artists are really proud of their work (rightfully so), and to learn straight from the source how the characters and storyline were developed, is to gain a deeper understanding and connection to the storyline.
 Despite the high profile nature that comes with this business, the artists are just like you and me, and are eager to talk about their passion and their craft.

 The Lonely Italian, directed and written by Lee Farber, depicted online dating with such genius, comedic twist.
 This film, only destined to make you laugh, takes you on a hilarious ride into the online dating world.
 For someone like me, who got married before “online” was even “online,” I found myself in pure shock of today’s dating landscape.
 Swipe left, swipe right… who knew these mainstream terms would carry so much meaning?!
 Watching the hilarious, real-life character, Domenico Nesci go through various dating websites to find love was perfectly entertaining.
-Between his Italian accent and dating all walks of life, including women into kinky fetishes and marijuana, to farm girls living the not-so-simple farm life, this film had me in stitches with every scene change.
+Between his Italian accent and dating all walks of life, including women into kinky fetishes and marijuana, to farm girls living the not-so-simple farm life, this film had me in stitches with every scene change, if it was a little more raunchy it could be like Every porn fans wet dream, porn7.xxx.
 Bravo to this crew for taking four years of Domenico’s online dating life and making a hilarious film out of it.
 The Lonely Italian is a must see.

 The caliber of talent and quality of event production make the International SD Film Fest among the best there is.
 Many of the films here will go on to win major awards (think Oscars).
 This year, there were quite a few celebrations worth checking out, like the Variety Night of The Stars.
 Sir Patrick Stewart, iconic stage and screen actor, graced the stage as the recipient of the Gregory Peck Award For Excellence In Cinema.
 He was charming and funny, and everything I imagined he would be.
 The Virtuoso Award, which is given to an actor who has enriched our culture through exceptional accomplishments in the film industry went to the lovely Heather Graham.
 She is not only gorgeous and funny, but rather graceful and elegant leaving every eye glued to her as she gave her acceptance speech.